What To Expect on Your First Charter Fishing Trip

 Those giant, stuffed fish that people hang on their den walls were most likely caught offshore.
 Big species tend to like the cold, deep water at least 15 miles out.
 That’s why offshore trips start so early — around 6 a.m. — and can take anywhere from eight to 12 hours.
 Some charter captains even offer overnight or multiple-day excursions.

 The Gulf of Mexico is teeming with fish that thrive in its natural and manmade features.
 Craters and slopes on the sea floor create extreme variances in temperature.
 That’s why the game fish in Gulf Coast waters are so diverse.
-You’re going to need a bigger boat for these species:

 • Yellowfin and amberjack tuna